NBA League Pass Rankings: Lottery Edition

 - The Nets were relegated to NBATV for five of six national TV games last year and increased their allotment by 14 matchups heading into 2019-20.
 Expect another massive surge next season.

-- The Raptors won the title, but Kawhi Leonard leaving resulted in eight fewer national TV appearances (from 27 to 19).
+- The Raptors won the championship, but Kawhi Leonard leaving resulted in eight fewer national TV appearances (from 27 to 19).

-- From there things really drop off, with the Pacers getting 12 appearances this year compared to 17 last year.
+- From there things really drop off fast, with the Pacers getting 12 appearances this year compared to 17 last year.

 - The decision makers seriously soured on the Spurs, as San Antonio has less than half as many TV games as last year (25 to 12).